Was Jesus a Real Person?

 By Jon Therkildsen

-To find a more specific answer, we must navigate through historians of Christian persuasions, and non-Christian persuasions.
+To find a more specific answer, we must navigate through historians of Christian and non-Christian persuasions.
 Bias can come in many forms, and few are without it.
-Though opinions differ on what we can actually view as valid historical sources, there is a consensus across the board.
-Not as profound, as it would seem many often quote, but consensus, nonetheless.
+Though opinions differ on what we can actually view as valid historical sources, there is some consensus across the board.
+It's not as profound as it would seem, as many often quote, but consensus nonetheless.

-And, it is true that historians, in general, have a good idea from whom the idea of Christianity was born.
+And indeed, it is true that historians, in general, have a good idea of where Christianity was born.

-It is agreed that there was a prominent and influential figure by the name of Yeshua about two thousand years ago and that it is primarily this man and his name, that we have transcribed into the lore of Jesus Christ.
-Further, it appears that Yeshua was called by no other name than his first, and that the label of “Christ” (comes from the Greek word χριστός chrīstós) was an appointed title, following a ritual of anointing or rubbing one in oil.
-Basically, this is what Christ means; “one who has been anointed in oil.”
-In Jewish traditions, the title is often translated to; “a messiah”, which incidentally verbatim also means: “[one who is] anointed.”
-However, this title was, by all accounts, not attributed to Yeshua until many years after his death by the teachings of Saint Paul.
+It is agreed that a prominent and influential figure named Yeshua existed about two thousand years ago and that it is primarily this man whose life and identity have been transcribed into the lore of Jesus Christ.
+Further, evidence suggests that Yeshua was not called anything beyond his first name, and the title “Christ” (derived from the Greek word χριστός or chrīstós) was attributed to him later.
+The term essentially means “one who has been anointed with oil.”
+In Jewish tradition, this title translates to “Messiah,” which also means “[one who is] anointed.”
+However, by all accounts, this title was not associated with Yeshua until many years after his death, primarily through the teachings of Saint Paul.

-Further, it is agreed that Yeshua came from Jewish roots, and from a rather large family at that.
-He had at least four brothers (which is even supported by the Gospels themselves) and some sisters too (we do not know how many).
-They lived in Nazareth, and he too lived by the turn of the century in roughly the same period as the Bible-Jesus supposedly lived.
-He was a devout follower of John the Baptist, and he formed his own following not until after John’s untimely and unjust death, late in his own life.
-He preached to Jews as well as gentiles.
-There is also circumstantial evidence supporting this Yeshua ended his days on the cross, punished by Romans - an execution usually reserved to exemplify the destiny of robbers and bandits.
+Additionally, it is agreed that Yeshua came from Jewish roots and a rather large family at that.
+He had at least four brothers (as even supported by the Gospels) and some sisters, too (though the exact number is unknown).
+They lived in Nazareth, and Yeshua lived there as well around the turn of the century, aligning roughly with the timeframe attributed to the biblical Jesus.
+He was a devout follower of John the Baptist and only began forming his own following after John's untimely and unjust death, late in Yeshua’s life.
+He preached to Jews as well as Gentiles.
+There is also circumstantial evidence suggesting that Yeshua ended his days on the cross, punished by Romans — a punishment typically reserved to exemplify the destiny of robbers and bandits.
 However, it is not known when.
-He was between 33 - 37 years old when he died.
+The details surrounding the crucifixion, such as exact age or specific charges, are not clear from historical records outside of Christian sources.
+He was, though, between 33 - 37 years at the time of his death.

-All of this is what consensus historians agree on.
-Nothing less, and very little more.
+This is the extent of what consensus historians agree upon — nothing less and very little more.

-When people cite that Jesus and his existence is well supported by historians, independent of what their religious creed may be, Yeshua is whom they reference: A jew who started a following late in his life, and was possibly punished for it not long after.
-That is it.
-They do not reference any of his supposed divine hallmarks, like his resurrection or association to God - this is all on the fables of the holy scriptures alone and not the historicity consensus.
+When people cite that Jesus and his existence are well supported by historians, independent of what their religious creed may be, Yeshua is whom they reference: A jew who started a following late in his life and was possibly and likly punished for it not long after.
+That is all.
+Historians do not affirm any of his supposed divine attributes, such as his resurrection or his association with God — these elements are derived solely from the narratives of the holy scriptures and fables, not the historicity consensus.

 WHAT IS PECULIAR ABOUT THE EVIDENCE BEHIND JESUS?